Germanode/luckprefix/README.md

 Plugin comes without and guarantee.
 You are welcome to  use the code under MIT licence.
+Please, make a pull request if you find an error in the code.

 Available commands: